All posts

 12 November 2025 · 8 min read

-Getting There: Flights from the UK
+Getting there: flights from the UK

-Option 1: Fly into Faro (FAO) — Recommended
+Option 1: Fly into Faro (FAO) — recommended

 Book flights as early as possible.
 July is peak Algarve season and prices spike.
 Flights from London to Faro during festival week can sell out months in advance.

-Option 2: Fly into Lisbon (LIS) — Budget Option
+Option 2: Fly into Lisbon (LIS) — budget option

 Lisbon flights are often cheaper, particularly from regional UK airports.
-The trade-off is the journey to Portimão — around 3 hours by bus.
+The trade-off is the journey to Portimao — around 3 hours by bus.

-Accommodation in Portimão
+Accommodation in Portimao

-Where to Stay
+Where to stay

 The best base for AfroNation is Praia Da Rocha — the beach neighbourhood right next to the festival site.
 Staying here means you can walk to and from the venue, which matters more than you'd expect after three late nights.

-Other solid options within easy reach:
+Other options within easy reach:

-Avoid: Avenida Tomás Cabreira (the main strip in Praia Da Rocha) — it's loud around the clock during festival week.
+Avoid: Avenida Tomas Cabreira (the main strip in Praia Da Rocha) — it's loud around the clock during festival week.

-Types of Accommodation
+Types of accommodation

 Apartments via Airbnb or booking.com